advancedresearch/the_century_of_satire/mary-the-witch-mother.md

 while at the same time denying that salvation can be bought for money.
 So, it is like a scam that denies that there is any scam going on.
 Without the complex sublime message, the scam does not work.
-Therefore, Mary has to in some sense the potential to be powerful, but also at the same time give it up for Jesus.
+Therefore, Mary has to in some sense having the potential to be powerful, but also at the same time give it up for Jesus.

 To normal people, it might seem like a bad idea of doing this, because it is like hiding a secret in plain sight,